jreisinger/docs/data/notes/k8s/basics.md

-Kubernetes is the operating system for cloud-native applications.
+Kubernetes is a distributed operating system.
+Applications running on it are called cloud-native.

 `kubectl` configuration
 =======================